varnish/Varnish-Book/varnish_book.rst

 .. include:: vcl/solution-purge-from-backend.vcl
    :literal:

-.. bookmark

 Saving a request
 ================

-TODO: To update this chapter.
-In the meantime, please refer to https://www.varnish-software.com/blog/grace-varnish-4-stale-while-revalidate-semantics-varnish.
+The update of this chapter is work in progress.

 *This chapter is for the system administration course only*